-FOCUS: for Students with Learning Disabilities and ADD
+FOCUS: for Students with Learning Disabilities and ADHD

 About the Program

-The FOCUS Program is offered in two phases to better meet the needs of students.
+The FOCUS Program is offered in stages to better meet the needs of students.

-To learn more about Phase I and Phase II, click here.
+To learn more about each stage, click here.

 FREQUENTLY ASKED QUESTIONS: